lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 As far as the [Staff Eng Archetypes](https://staffeng.com/guides/staff-archetypes), I was originally deployed to this product as a *Solver*.
 I was challenged to get delivery on track while ensuring that the move from an on-prem monolithic world-view to a cloud-native one was central to our delivery approach.
 I've played the *Tech Lead* role several times in my career, and while I do enjoy the ability to focus on execution in a limited scope, I generally get restless.
 I inevitably get curious about broader organizational technical concerns, and especially the overarching strategy and OKRs.
 In my last job I was a *Right Hand* and worked across multiple projects that were challenged.
 That has been my least favorite role because you never get to stay long enough to see how things really play out.
 I gravitate most towards the *Architect* archetype because it’s generally a good mix of strategy, technical, architecture, and mentorship.
 I also enjoy the variation.

-My main responsibility is to ensure the adoption of Lean, Agile, and DevOps practices in order to accelerate delivery while maintaining a high standard of quality.
-I do this through mentorship focused on code quality practices, business process improvement, and ensure our technical strategy is manifested properly in our architectural decisions.
-I also have to frequently get into the code myself.
+I see my main responsibility to be ensuring the adoption of Lean, Agile, and DevOps practices in order to accelerate delivery while maintaining a high standard of quality.
+I typically do this through mentorship focused on code quality practices, providing coaching around Agile ceremonies to make sure that goal-setting and continuous improvement are part of daily work.
+I sprinkile in Lean business process improvement practices to ensure optimization of the whole workflow.
+I also spend a lot of time ensuring that our technical strategy is manifested properly in our architectural decisions.
+Finally, I also have to frequently get into the code myself to help along some of our longer-term strategic goals, as well as to continue my own learning.

-On top of being responsible for our iOS and Android apps, our team is DevOps-capable and builds, maintains, and handles many of our own deployment responsibilities - and we've forged a close partnership with our SRE colleagues for the environments we don't deploy to.
+On top of being responsible for our iOS and Android apps, our team is DevOps-capable and builds, maintains, and handles many of our own deployment responsibilities, and we've forged a close partnership with our SRE colleagues for the environments we don't deploy to.
 My overarching goal has been to position the team to take advantages of the wealth of knowledge in the DevOps space for better delivery outcomes, and I'm proud to say that they've responded admirably.
-Our performance is exemplary in our product group.
+Our performance is exemplary within our product group.

 **_Did you ever consider engineering management, and if so how did you decide to pursue the staff engineer path?_**

 One of the reasons I joined IBM is because they have a robust process to become a Senior Technical Staff Member (STSM).
 We also have Distinguished Engineer and Fellow levels.
 Those are essentially executive positions for technical folks.
 I took this as a sign that there is a sophisticated view of how IBM fosters non-managerial growth.

-IBM is massive, with somehwere around 350,000 employees, 100,000 of whom are developers.
+IBM is massive, with somewhere around 350,000 employees, 100,000 of whom are technically-focused, and with tens-of-thousands of developers.
 The level of variance in the path to Staff Engineer is high.
 It's mostly going to depend on the context of the group.
 We have levels of seniority but they are very fuzzy and I don't think I'm the right person to attempt to explain them.

 That said, senior-level talent is clear and present.
 I've never been part of a company that is so dedicated to creating mentorship situations, nor one that's been able to present me with multiple mentors.
 I've had very few technical mentors over the years, but here I get to schedule regular 1:1s with multiple Distinguished Engineers and STSMs.
 This is a stated part of the responsibilities of the Staff Plus cohort, which is pretty cool.
 I've learned a lot about dealing with technical strategy at scale - something I doubt I'd be exposed to at a growing company.